justme-1968/homebridge-fhem/README.md

 uses longpoll and an internal cache to avoid roundtrips to fhem. a debug browser is available at port 8082.

-add one (or more) FHEM platforms to config.json and set the filter to a fhem devspec that includes the devices that should be bridged to homekit.
+add one (or more) FHEM platforms to config.json and set the filter(s) to a fhem devspec that includes the devices that should be bridged to homekit.

 directly (automaticaly) supports: